Treatment of antenatal anxiety

 Medication

 Medications are effective and, importantly, can be safely used in pregnancy.
-Severe anxiety can have a negative impact on the growth and development of a baby so medications can be important to mediate these effects.
+Severe anxiety can have a negative impact on the growth and development of a baby.
+As such, medications can be important to mediate these effects.
 It is up to the health professional to weigh up the advantages and disadvantages of prescribing medication for each woman.

-There are two types of medication that can be safely used in pregnancy – selective serotonin reuptake inhibitors (SSRI’s) and tricyclic antidepressants.
+There are two types of medication that can be safely used in pregnancy.
+This includes selective serotonin reuptake inhibitors (SSRI’s) and tricyclic antidepressants.
 These are the most preferred medications for anxiety (also effective for depression), as they are not associated with birth defects.
-If you are prescribed one of these medications, be aware that it can take up to three weeks to have an effect and you may experience some side-effects.
+If you are prescribed one of these medications, be aware that it can take up to three weeks to have an effect.
+You may also experience some side-effects.
 This is a good discussion to have with your health professional in relation to the medication being prescribed.

 In cases where a woman’s anxiety symptoms are very severe, and faster relief is required, another class of medication called benzodiazapines may also be prescribed whilst the antidepressant takes effect.
 If required, these medications should only be used for a short period (up to three to four weeks), as they are addictive.
 Benzodiazapines also vary in the amount of time it takes for the body to eliminate them.
-Those that are eliminated more quickly (‘short-acting’ benzodiazapines) are the type that can be used in pregnancy, whilst ‘long acting’ benzodiazapines should be avoided.
+Those that are eliminated more quickly (‘short-acting’ benzodiazapines) are the type that can be used in pregnancy.
+‘Long acting’ benzodiazapines on the other hand should be avoided.
 Again, if you are discussing medical treatment with your health professional, you can clarify the nature, type and action of the medication you are being prescribed, as well as discuss common side effects.

-Whilst the thought of taking medication may be concerning, it’s important to weigh up the pros and cons of medication for you.
+The thought of taking medication may be concerning.
+However, it’s important to weigh up the pros and cons of medication for you.
 Taking medication can help give you the resources to get on top of anxiety.
 Sometimes medication is important to take to manage the symptoms so that you can benefit from other psychological and/or supportive therapies.